pantchox/node-red-contrib-pushstaq/README.md

 This is the official PushStaq node for Node-Red.

-With this node you can push messages from your Node-Red flows to any device with PushStaq.
+With this node you can trigger and alert real time push notifications messages from your Node-Red flows to any device with PushStaq.

 ## Guidelines